True or False? Lutherans Drink Alcohol

 • John 2:9-10, “the master of the banquet tasted the water that had been turned into wine… Everyone serves the good wine first, and when people have drunk freely, then the poor wine.
 But you have kept the good wine until now.”
 (ESV)

-Cautions about drinking: Responsible Lutherans understand the potential dangers of drinking alcohol and why the Bible forbids drunkenness.
-Alcohol can lead to addiction, poor decision-making, and be inappropriately used to self-medicate serious emotional challenges.
-The Lutheran tradition isn’t naïve to these realities and doesn’t encourage drinking despite them.
-(Also see Here’s What Baptists Believe About Drinking Alcohol)
+Responsible Lutherans understand the potential dangers of drinking alcohol and why the Bible forbids drunkenness.
+Alcohol can lead to addiction, poor decision-making, and being inappropriately used to self-medicate severe emotional challenges.

-Cautions about legalism: Lutheran teaching also doesn’t want to impose on people rules that the Bible doesn’t.
-Legalism is just as much a threat to the Gospel as other kinds of false teaching.
-Avoiding legalism isn’t a license for every Christian to drink, according to Lutheran teaching.
+Lutheran teaching also doesn’t want to impose on people rules that the Bible doesn’t.
+Legalism is just as much a threat to the Gospel as other false teachings.

+According to Lutheran teaching, avoiding legalism isn’t a license for every Christian to drink.
 A person’s freedom in Christ (Gal.
 5:1) can be the basis for drinking or abstaining.
 (Also see Do Lutherans Celebrate Lent?)

-A person’s freedom in Christ can be the basis for drinking or abstaining.

 Lutheran church drinking alcohol